ThreadSchedule 2.0.0

 auto configure_threads (std::string const &name_prefix, SchedulingPolicy policy=SchedulingPolicy::OTHER, ThreadPriority priority=ThreadPriority::normal()) -> expected< void, std::error_code >

-Configure all worker threads.
+Name, schedule and prioritize all worker threads.

 auto set_affinity (ThreadAffinity const &affinity) -> expected< void, std::error_code >